-Amendments to IAS 21 - The Effects of Changes in Foreign Exchange Rates: Lack of exchangeability
+- Amendments to IAS 21 The Effects of Changes in Foreign Exchange Rates: Lack of exchangeability - Introduction of IFRS 18 to replace IAS 1 Presentation and Disclosure in Financial Statements

-Accounting estimates and judgements
+3 Accounting estimates and judgements

 In preparing the consolidated financial statements, the Directors have to make judgments on how to apply the Group's accounting policies and make estimates about the future.
 The Directors do not consider there to be any critical judgments that have been made in arriving at the amounts recognised in the consolidated financial statements with the exception of the valuation of share-based payments.
-Please see Note 19 for further details.
+Please see note 18 for further details.